Azure/azure-powershell/src/ResourceManager/RedisCache/Commands.RedisCache/help/Get-AzRedisCacheFirewallRule.md

 ## SYNTAX

 ```
-Get-AzureRmRedisCacheFirewallRule [-ResourceGroupName <String>] -Name <String> [-RuleName <String>]
+Get-AzRedisCacheFirewallRule [-ResourceGroupName <String>] -Name <String> [-RuleName <String>]
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-If **RuleName** parameter if provided, **Get-AzureRmRedisCacheFirewallRule** cmdlet gets detail about the specified firewall rule on Azure Redis Cache.
+If **RuleName** parameter if provided, **Get-AzRedisCacheFirewallRule** cmdlet gets detail about the specified firewall rule on Azure Redis Cache.
 If only **Name** is specified this operation gets all firewall rules available on that Redis Cache.

 ## EXAMPLES

 ### Example 1: Get a single firewall rule
 ```
-PS C:\>Get-AzureRmRedisCacheFirewallRule -Name "mycache" -RuleName "ruleone"
+PS C:\>Get-AzRedisCacheFirewallRule -Name "mycache" -RuleName "ruleone"

         ResourceGroupName : myGroup
         Name              : mycache